 - (1) Every Committee may appoint Sub-Committees and Working Groups for purposes to be specified by the Committee.
 Such appointments shall be confined to determining Sub-Committees' and Working Groups' terms of reference; their size; and the allocation of seats to political groups.
-Subject to (3) below, the appointment of Members to Sub-Committee and Working Group seats shall be determined by Political Groups and noted by the parent Committee at the earliest opportunity. - (2) Subject to Standing Order 19(1), eEach Sub-Committee and Working Group shall elect a Chair at its first meeting of the Municipal Year. - (3) Political Group Leaders may, from time to time, change their principal Members in respect of the Sub-Committee and Working Group seats allocated to their Groups by submitting written notice to the Chief Executive or nominated representative.
-Such changes will become effective for the next meeting of the respective Sub-Committee or Working Group, provided that, in the case of Sub-Committees, the required notice is received at least seven clear working days prior to the meeting in question. - (4) Unlike Sub-Committees, Working Groups have no decision-making powers and can only make recommendations to their parent Committees. - (5) Patent Committees shall endeavour to make their Working Groups politically balanced. - (6) Other procedural arrangements for Working Group meetings, if not already prescribed by the parent Committee or specified elsewhere within the Constitution, shall be at the discretion of the Chair.
+Subject to (3) below, the appointment of Members to Sub-Committee and Working Group seats shall be determined by Political Groups and noted by the parent Committee at the earliest opportunity. - (2) Subject to Standing Order 19(1), eEach Sub-Committee and Working Group shall elect a Chair at its first meeting of the Municipal Year. - Of the Sub-Committee and Working Group seats allocated to their Groups by submitting written notice to the Chief Executive or nominated representative.
+Such changes will become effective for the next meeting of the respective Sub-Committee or Working Group, provided that, in the case of Sub-Committees, the required notice is received at least seven clear working days prior to the meeting in question. - (4) Unlike Sub-Committees, Working Groups have no decision-making powers and can only make recommendations to their parent Committees. - (5) Unless there are practicable reasons not to do so, parent Committees shall endeavour to make their Working Groups politically balanced. - (6) Other procedural arrangements for Working Group meetings, if not already prescribed by the parent Committee or specified elsewhere within the Constitution, shall be at the discretion of the Chair.